-The purpose of a feasibility study is to objectively and rationally review and examine the strengths and weaknesses of the proposed Annexation.
-The Town requires preparing a Feasibility Study and Cost/Benefit Analysis (Study) for all annexation applications.
-Staff may prepare the Study, or for complex annexation petitions, the Town Council may authorize Staff to contract a consultant to complete the Study.
-In the event a consultant is contracted, the cost for the Study will be the Applicant's responsibility and due upon selection of a consultant.
+The purpose of a feasibility study is to objectively and rationally review and examine strengths and weaknesses of the proposed annexation.
+The Town requires the preparation of a Feasibility Study and Cost/Benefit Anaysis (Study) for all annexation applications.
+The Study may be prapared by Staff, or for complex annexation petitions, Town Council may authorize Staff to contract a consultant to complete theStudy.
+In the event a consustant is contracted, the cost for the Study will be the responsibility of the applicant anddue upon selection of a consultant.
 The Study will be completed prior to the first Public Hearing for presentation at that meeting.
-The Study should address public services the Town will assume or provide, fees acquired for those services, an estimate of revenue to the Town, and a timetable for services.
-In addition, the Study should address, but not be limited to, the following:
+The Study should address public services the Town will assume or provide, fees equired for those services, an estimate of revenue to the Town, and a timetable for services.
+The Study should address, but not be limited to, the following: